cardano-foundation/cardano-rosetta/docs/rosetta-custom-definitions.md

 ## `/construction/payloads`

 Not only input and output operations are allowed but also special staking operations as described in [here](./staking-support.md).

+It is possible to operate with multi assets tokens too, as explained [here](./multi-assets-support.md).

 Furthermore, transaction `ttl` needs to be sent as string in the metadata.